 Chapter 24: Dayton Miller - and the speed of Earth

 Dayton Miller has to be one of the most tenacious experimental astronomers of the past century.
 His relentless quest to try and measure the translational speed of the Earth is second to none.
-As a Copernican, he believed that Earth revolved around the Sun at about 30km/s (or 90X the speed of sound, as of the heliocentric theory), yet his sophisticated interferometer instrument kept 'yielding', over and over again, an apparent velocity that he could only interpret as somewhere between 9 or 10Km/s.
+As a Copernican, he believed that Earth revolved around the Sun at about 30km/s (or 90X times the speed of sound), yet his sophisticated interferometer instrument kept yielding, over and over again, an apparent velocity that he could only interpret as somewhere between 9 and 10Km/s.
 Here's what we may read on his Wikipedia page:

 "Dayton Miller performed over 326,000 turns of interferometer with 16 readings each one, (more than 5,200,000 measurements).
 They showed what appeared to be a small amount of drift (about 9 km/s, 1/3 of the velocity of the Earth around the Sun)."

 I cannot reasonably include in these pages the full story of Miller's tireless experiments - nor the ensuing, epic (and still ongoing) controversy concerning the very existence of the ether (involving none other than Albert Einstein), but I can warmly recommend to those interested this 2014 paper by James De Meo which does a fine job summarizing these matters.
 Below is the introductory paragraph of De Meo's essay:

 "The author reviewed the experimental ether-drift experiments and publications of Michelson-Morley, Dayton Miller, Michelson-Pease-Pearson, and more recent others, from the late 1800s through the present.
 Many of these historical studies presented positive results in detecting a cosmic ether, and ether-drift through space.
 Among these experiments, the most widely cited Michelson-Morley experiment of 1887, which did show a slight positive result, was found to be the least significant or robust in terms of experimental procedures and actual data collected, as compared with the far more important 1920s' study by Miller on Mount Wilson near Los Angeles, California."
 "Does a Cosmic Ether Exist?
 Evidence from Dayton Miller and Others" - by James De Meo (2014) (opens in a new tab)